 A packable rain jacket can be a lifesaver if there’s a chance of rain.
 You can almost guarantee rain given the season or travel destination.
 As professional travelers, we’ve experienced our fair share of wet weather destinations in Scotland, Costa Rica, and Ecuador.
-As the saying goes, there’s no such thing as bad weather, just bad clothing.
+As the saying goes, there’s no bad weather, just poor clothing.

 In the outdoors or hiking, a packable rain jacket that slips easily into a backpack is critical.
 We understand the value of a compact rain jacket, something you can easily stow in a bag or backpack without feeling like you’ve crammed something the size of a sleeping bag with your wallet and phone.